silicobio/Nipah_gpG_Fv_Generation/data/candidates/competition_submissions/design_method_text.md

 We then co-folded the peleke-1-generated sequences and selected for candidates that were predicted to bind at the desired epitope (the binding site of ephrin-B2 from PDB 2VSM) with multiple molecular interactions with the antigen.

-For some candidates, we utilized ProteinMPNN to generate additional derivative sequences based on a peleke-1-generated antibody or reference antibody (e.g. m102.3).
-The use of ProteinMPNN produced more varied sequences, some of which are predicted to exhibit desired binding properties.
+For some candidates, we utilized ProteinMPNN/AntiBMPNN to generate additional derivative sequences based on a peleke-1-generated antibody or reference antibody (e.g. m102.3).
+The use of ProteinMPNN/AntiBMPNN produced more varied sequences, some of which are predicted to exhibit desired binding properties.

 Notes: All sequences are the heavy and light Fv chain sequences connected by a (G3S)4 linker.
 Also, all generated sequences were numbered through the Chothia numbering system to ensure that they all are antibody-like sequences.